Kids Spend 8 Hours a Day Doing What?!

 Many adults have great memories of childhoods spent outside.
 But that’s all changed.
-Today, children spend their time glued to TV screens and video games and rarely venture into the fresh air.
+Today, children are subject to allot of screen time, glued to the TV, Tablets and video games and rarely venture into the fresh air.

 This is contrary to what we think an ideal childhood should be, but it’s much more than that: This aversion to nature is detrimental to kids’ physical and emotional well being.

 According to a report (PDF – will download) from the National Wildlife Federation, the costs of an “indoor childhood” included increased child obesity, diabetes and asthma; reduced ability to relate to other children and adults; less realistic life expectations; inability to concentrate; more aggressive behavior; and a higher likelihood of personal isolation.

 Want to know more?
 Here are some shocking facts and stats from this must-read report:

 - The average American child, age 8 to 18, spends nearly eight hours per day, year-round, indoors looking at electronic screens

 - 78% of children who spend regular time in outdoor play are better able to concentrate and perform better in the classroom

 - 82% of students need daily outdoor time as a counterbalance to the significant time spent indoors in front of electronic media

 - 75% of students who spend regular time outdoors tend to be more creative and better able to problem solve in the classroom